Canadian Immigrant

-Canadian Immigrant is a free monthly magazine and daily website for recent arrivals to Canada.
-The properties are owned by Torstar, and are currently published by Metroland Media Group, with print distribution throughout British Columbia, Alberta, Manitoba, Ontario and Nova Scotia.
+Canadian Immigrant is a free magazine and daily website for recent arrivals to Canada.
+The properties are owned by Torstar, and are currently published by Metroland Media Group.

 History

 Founded in 2004 by Naeem "Nick" Noorani, a social entrepreneur who immigrated to Canada in 1998 from Dubai, Canadian Immigrant aims at "informing, educating, motivating and connecting" immigrants across Canada.
 Noorani contemplated launching a magazine for immigrants following a layoff from his job as an advertising director for a technology company the same year.
 After successfully completing the Burnaby YMCA Self-Employment Program, Noorani started the magazine out of his home in North Vancouver, British Columbia with some funding, several suppliers, an editor, an art director and himself selling the advertising.
 On April 28, 2004, the first issue was launched with MP Ujjal Dosanjh and Harmony Airways' David Ho on the cover.
 Subsequent issues have since been published each month, featuring successful immigrant bios; columns from specialists in areas such as banking, immigration law and real estate; and stories of personal triumph.
 In 2005, Minto Roy became an ownership partner of the Canadian Immigrant Magazine.

 In 2006, Noorani and Roy approached the owners of Torstar in the hopes that the later could take Canadian Immigrant national.
 By November of that year, the Star Media Group, a division of Torstar, was convinced of the idea and took over the magazine.
 A Toronto edition launched in March, 2007.
 Noorani retained the role of publisher but stepped down in August 2010; the co-publishers are now Gautam Sharma and Sanjay Agnihotri.
-The magazine is now published six times a year in print and online at www.canadianimmigrant.ca.
-The magazine now also hosts the Canadian Immigrant Fair in cities across Canada.
+The magazine is published six times a year in print and online.
+The magazine also hosts the Canadian Immigrant Fair in cities across Canada.